Mike's Home Inspector Blog

 While I pride myself on being thorough and detailed in all my inspections it is simply impossible to catch every small detail, especially when the previous owner/tenant’s belongings are still in place.
-Here are some examples of areas a home inspector generally doesn’t focus much attention to:
+Here are some examples of areas a home inspector generally doesn’t focus their priorities to.
+Not to say we don't look but it is rare we report on these issues:

 I make it no secret that I am big on energy efficiency and am a huge fan of Light Emitting Diode (LED) bulbs.
+Fun fact, I actually worked with LED lighting all the way back in 1998 and saw great potential in it as a High School student.
 Simply put, LED bulbs are brighter, last longer, don’t fade with age and generate very little (waste) heat.
-In fact, the very first thing I did upon moving into our home was replace almost all our (mostly incandescent) lighting with LED.
-However, this is not someone I check for because:
+In fact, the very first thing I did upon moving into our home was replace almost all our mostly incandescent lighting with LEDs.
+However, this is not something I check for because:

 Not only are cosmetic finishes excluded from a standard home inspection, but in most cases the flooring, if it isn’t brand new, almost always has defective areas.
 It can be very difficult to identify the quality of a flooring installation from look alone and in many cases new homeowners prefer to change the flooring style anyway.
-I do look out for major safety issues but normal wear and tear, scratches, dents etc. are normal in a lived-in home and to be expected.
+I do look out for major safety issues, especially signs of rot in the subfloor but normal wear and tear, scratches, dents etc. are normal in a lived-in home and to be expected.
+I will however point out inappropriate flooring choices such as carpet in bathrooms and kitchens.

 I am generally not worried about holes or dents in drywall as, like most homeowners, I have created more than one moving furniture or carrying a large, pointed object.
 In fact, it can provide the inspector a way to see in behind the walls even if just a small area.
-Drywall is generally easy to patch and repair and I have done this myself without issue for a very low cost.
+Drywall is generally easy to patch and repair and I have done this myself without issue for a very low cost (I am a professional home inspector NOT a professional drywaller but I digress).
+Having said that, I do notice and evaluate cracks or holes in a ceiling as they can provide valuable clues and always comment on holes in attached garages.

 I have discussed previously that as a professional home inspector, one of the most important skills to be successful in this field is discretion about what is really important and not just filling in lines on a boilerplate.
-Roofing, HVAC and structural systems are three such areas that can be very expensive to repair/replace and are the focus of the majority of our efforts.
+Roofing, HVAC, electrical, plumbing and structural systems are the areas that can be very expensive to repair/replace and are the focus of the majority of our efforts.

 HVAC (Heating, Ventilation & Air Conditioning)

-There is no easy answer for what the best HVAC system is as every option has its pros and cons: in my home I have successfully replaced most of our electric heaters with a ductless mini split system but this may not work for you.
-One area of concern for me is the large number of older systems still in use: while they can last for years to come, they could potentially fail at anytime and do not take advantage of modern energy efficiency.
+There is no easy answer for what the best HVAC system is as every option has its pros and cons: in my home I have successfully replaced most of our electric baseboard heaters with a ductless mini split system, but this may not work for you.
+One area of concern for me is the large number of older systems still in use: while they can last for years to come, they could potentially fail at any time and do not take advantage of modern energy efficiency.

 Another thing to consider is that many homes in Nova Scotia do NOT have mechanical cooling.
-Given the recent hot and humid summers this is definitely something home buyers outside of July and August should be aware of.
+Given the recent hot and humid summers this is definitely something home buyers, especially those shopping outside of July and August should be aware of.

 Being a professional home inspector means there is never a time where you can say that the learning stops and you know everything.
 If I haven't made it clear through my credentials I have an insatiable appetite for growing my understanding of all things home related that was fostered both through my late Grandfather (possibly the most skilled carpenter I have ever known) and 14 years at working with NSCC.
 My education continues to this day as can be seen clearly in the photo above: I especially like to learn more about topics that are only lightly touched upon in the formal home inspector programs: one such topic is marijuana grow-ops.